Terror Unleashed

 Show Trial: 18 Years in Prison for Practicing Falun Gong

-December 26, 1999 Clearly timed so that Western media would be unlikely to pick it up, the day after Christmas, the Chinese government put on a show-trial, sentencing four prominent Falun Gong practitioners from seven to eighteen years in prison.
+December 26, 1999 Clearly timed so that Western media would be unlikely to pick it up, the day after Christmas, the Chinese government put on a show-trial, sentencing four prominent Falun Gong practitioners to seven to eighteen years in prison.

 Chinese officials prevented foreign media from reporting on the show trial, and no further details were released because Western media coverage was not the goal.
-The trial was televised throughout China (where Christmas is not a major holiday) sending a strong message to discourage the public from continuing to practice Falun Gong.
+The trial was televised throughout China (where Christmas is not a major holiday), sending a strong message to discourage the public from continuing to practice Falun Gong.

 Human Rights Watch condemned the harsh sentences.
 “These Falun Gong members should never have been arrested, much less given heavy sentences.”